VESSEL ACUPUNCTURE + CHINESE MEDICINE

 • Weekly from 35/36 weeks for pre-birth treatment

-• When a medical induction is scheduled - a series of 3 treatments in the 72 hours preceding the planned induction, and around the medical interventions like stretch & sweep.
+• When a medical induction is scheduled - a series of three treatments in the 72 hours preceding the planned induction and around the medical interventions like stretch & sweep.

 IS ACUPUNCTURE SAFE DURING PREGNANCY?

-Acupuncture, when performed by an appropriately trained Acupuncturist provides a low-risk intervention for pregnancy support.
-Acupuncture can be safely used as an option for drug–free relief for many of the symptoms that can arise through pregnancy (10).
+When performed by an appropriately trained Acupuncturist, acupuncture provides a low-risk intervention for pregnancy support.
+It can be safely used as a drug–free option for many of the symptoms that can arise during pregnancy (10).

 A CAUTIONARY NOTE ON DRY NEEDLING DURING PREGNANCY

 I encourage you to be very discerning when choosing a practitioner who offers dry needling.
-Some dry needlers are highly educated (eg: physiotherapists), and some may have done a weekend course to gain the title (eg: massage therapists), there is no coherent regulation of dry needling across the professions.
+Some dry needlers are highly educated (e.g., physiotherapists), and some may have completed a weekend course to gain the title (e.g., massage therapists); there is no coherent regulation of dry needling across the professions.

-Regardless, dry needling does not consider the energetic and physiologic actions of acupuncture points.
-For example, acupuncture point GB21 Jianjing on the top of the shoulder (a favourite for neck & shoulder tension & headaches) is forbidden during pregnancy due to its strong association with the release of oxytocin (11).
-Oxytocin encourages uterine contractions, this is not something you want until it’s time for the baby to be born.
+Regardless, dry needling does not consider the energetic and physiologic actions.
+For example, acupuncture point GB21 Jianjing on the top of the shoulder (a favourite for neck and shoulder tension and headaches) is forbidden during pregnancy due to its strong association with the release of oxytocin (11).
+Oxytocin encourages uterine contractions, which is not something you want until the baby is born.

-So, please, be cautious if seeing a practitioner for needling other than an AHPRA-registered Acupuncturist.
+So, please be cautious if you see a practitioner for needling anything other than an AHPRA-registered Acupuncturist.

 MAKE AN APPOINTMENT FOR PREGNANCY ACUPUNCTURE IN NORTH BRISBANE

-If you are interested in experiencing the gentle, informative touch of acupuncture to support you on your path toward parenthood, please either book online or reach out today!
+If you are interested in experiencing the gentle, informative touch of acupuncture to support your path toward parenthood, please book online or contact us today!

 References: